masolimano/maneage/README-hacking.md

    - *Full Git history in one file*: When you are publishing your project (for example to Zenodo for long term preservation), it is more convenient to have the whole project's Git history into one file to save with your datasets.
-Afterall, you can't be sure that your current Git server (for example Gitlab, Github, or Bitbucket) will be active forever.
+After all, you can't be sure that your current Git server (for example GitLab, Github, or Bitbucket) will be active forever.
 While they are good for the immediate future, you can't rely on them for archival purposes.
 Fortunately keeping your whole history in one file is easy with Git using the following